Mesothelioma and Asbestos

 Of all asbestos products still being accepted for use today, 66% of them are for the construction industry.
 Construction workers today still run the risk of asbestos exposure, especially when they are renovating homes that were built pre-1990s.

 There are many regulations today to protect workers from exposure, however, the risk is not always known when diving into a renovation project in an older home.

-Asbestos is a fibrous material that can stick to clothing, shoes, hair, skin, etc. and can be taken home with you as well.
-The fact that it can stick to anything on your body that you are wearing or is exposed to during the construction project can also put your family at risk to exposure.
+Asbestos is a fibrous material that can stick to clothing, shoes, hair, skin, etc., and can be taken home with you as well.
+The fact that it can stick to anything on your body that you are wearing or is exposed to during the construction project can also put your family at risk of exposure.

 Repeated exposure to asbestos does increase the odds of developing mesothelioma, however, it has been found that even low levels of exposure can cause this fatal disease.
 As mentioned, mesothelioma tends to have a long latency period that can take up to 50 years to manifest symptoms.
-There are many construction workers that were working pre-1990s that are still being diagnosed today, and likely more are to come.
+Many construction workers who were working pre-1990s that are still being diagnosed today, and likely more are to come.